clearlinux/clear-linux-documentation/source/clear-linux/get-started/install-configfile.rst

    #.
 Delete the *post-install* section unless you have post-installation scripts.
    #.
 Under *Version*, set a version number.
 To use the latest version, set to “0”.

-   Commonly changed settings are shown in lines 15, 34, 37, and 51 below.
+   Commonly-changed settings are shown in lines 15, 34, 37, and 51 below.
    See `Installer YAML Syntax`_ for more details.

    .. code-block:: bash